nukopy/latex-in-markdown-for-pandoc/README.md

 ### Usage

-In this extension, syntax highlight is enabled by adding the following 2 lines of comments `# ----- pandoc-latex-begin -----` and `# ----- pandoc-latex-end -----` in the frontmatter of a Pandoc-flavoured Markdown file.
+In this extension, syntax highlight is enabled by adding the following 2 lines of comments shown below in the frontmatter of a Pandoc-flavoured Markdown file.

+- `# ----- pandoc-latex-begin -----`
+- `# ----- pandoc-latex-end -----`

-After adding, the range between these comments in frontmatter is highlighted as LaTeX code. **This is a necessary step to enable syntax highlight**.
+After adding these comments, the range between them in frontmatter is highlighted as LaTeX code. **This is a necessary step to enable syntax highlight**.

+Your Markdown frontmatter should look like the following:

 ```yaml
 ---